 Conversely this branch also has two brothers with a genetic distance of 2 in 25 markers.
 This example illustrates the dangers of relying only on the STR signatures of two individual testers to identify a close relationship.

 All of the remaining Irwin branches in the Study are relatively small, the second largest being represented by only 16 testers.

 Nearly half of these small branches, all of whose members now use the surname Irwin (or spelling variants), share the DNA signatures of other surnames, mostly from the Scottish/English border, implying some non-paternal event ("NPE") such as a young boy taking the name of his Irving stepfather, probably before the 17th century when many Irvings migrated to Ireland.

-A further eight of these small branches have origins elsewhere in Scotland, including one from Drum in Aberdeenshire, one from Forfarshire, one from Perthshire, two from Orkney, and three from Shetland.
+A further nine of these small branches have origins elsewhere in Scotland, including one from Drum in Aberdeenshire, one from Forfarshire, one from Perthshire, two from Orkney, and four from Shetland.
 None of these branches are genetically related to the Borders branch, or to one another, within the surname era, and none are close matches with any other surname.
 This suggests most are not NPEs but are descended from unrelated individuals who adopted the surname independently at an early date, possibly because they came from the town of Irvine in Ayrshire, which was an important port in medieval times.